KeenWarrior/resume/README.md

 To test locally, run the following in your terminal:

-1. Clone repo locally
+1. Clone repository locally
 1. `bundle install`
 2. `bundle exec jekyll serve`
 3. Open your browser to `localhost:4000`

 ### Customizing

-First you'll want to fork the repo to your own account.
-Then clone it locally and customize, or use the GitHub web editor to customize.
+First you'll have to fork the repo to your own account.
+Then clone it locally and customize, or use the GitHub web editor to customize it.

 #### Options/configuration

-Most of the basic customization will take place in the `/_data/*.yml` files.
+Most of the basic customizations will take place in the `/_data/*.yml` files.

 ### Publishing to GitHub Pages for free